AiTechEye/aliveai_candy/README.md

 # Candy mobs for Aliveai

-# this mod is still in working progress, but are playable
+# this mod are still in working progress, but are playable
 # all mobs are done but not the biometric

 Version: 0.5